The Beginner’s Guide to Starting a Social Impact Business

 They’re typically more nimble so they can experiment with innovative solutions.
 They also have the ability to reach people who are excluded socially by offering volunteer, training, and employment opportunities.

-In addition, social business often focus on local communities.
+In addition, social business often focuses on local communities.
 They offer solutions that are sensitive to the unique culture, environment, and social dynamics of those participating in and benefiting from the venture.

 Their focus on local solutions means they’re more likely to retain and reinvest their profits back into the local economy – creating a virtuous cycle that empowers populations that are often disenfranchised.